Mutation–selection balance: Mutation-selection-drift balance

+$q=0$ or $q=1$ boundaries are not well characterized by this approach.

 Epistasis and mutation-selection balance

-Mutation-selection balance is affected by epistasis.
+Mutation–selection balance is affected by epistasis.
 Epistasis means that the effect on fitness of a mutation is conditional on the presence of other mutations.
 Negative epistasis occurs when the decrease on fitness of a group of mutations is greater than expected by their individual contribution.